-- Fluffy and tender: They are incredibly soft and fluffy.
+- Fluffy and Tender: They have the most amazing tender crumb and are moist, soft, and fluffy.
 With a slight crunch from the streusel and gooeyness from the maple glaze, all the textures come together to create an incredible vegan muffin.

 🧾 Ingredients Needed

-- I like to use soy milk as it works best for homemade vegan buttermilk.
+- Non-Dairy Milk - I like to use soy milk as it works best for homemade vegan buttermilk.
 This becomes the base of the vegan “buttermilk” when mixed with apple cider vinegar and gives eggless pumpkin muffins a nice fluffy rise.

 🥣 How To Make Vegan Pumpkin Muffins